Things to Do in Phuket in 48 hours

 cocktails and sunsets

 Sit back with a cocktail and enjoy.
-(Just don’t order a mojito – they were awful and they tried to charge me for three of them!)
+Just don’t order a mojito – they were awful and they tried to charge me for three of them!

 The shopping here is cheap!
 It is mostly clothes with the odd tourist artifacts like lanterns and Buddha statues thrown in.

-You can even pick up a cheap bowl of curry noodles for 30 baht and Thai banana pancake for 40 baht. (around $1 for each)
+You can even pick up a cheap bowl of curry noodles for 30 baht and Thai banana pancake for 40 baht.

 items on display for sale

-Indulge in a massage
+Stop 1: Indulge in a Thai Massage

 foot massage

 You cannot come to Thailand without worshipping your body with a Thai massage.
-(Crime number 10 to never commit in Thailand)!
+Crime number 10 to never commit in Thailand!

-For this indulgent 48 hours though, I’d say ramp up the feel good factor with a special spa treatment.
 They may be expensive in comparisons to the ones you can get on the beach or in a room with 10 other people, but in comparison to Australian prices they’re really quite cheap.

 woman at a spa